What charges are applied to my workplace retirement savings on ARC?

-We’ll charge £75 a year if you take income from the drawdown part of your Aegon SIPP.
+We’ll charge £75 a year if you take income from the drawdown part of your Aegon Self-invested Personal Pension (SIPP).
 This charge will be set up when your first drawdown pension payment is made, and will apply yearly after that to cover ongoing administration.

 If you don’t take any drawdown income in the 12 months since your last income drawdown payment, we won’t apply this charge.
 It will become payable again when you restart taking drawdown income.

 If you have more than one drawdown wrapper in your Aegon SIPP, for example, as a result of more than one drawdown to drawdown transfer, you’ll only pay a single £75 yearly charge.
 We’ll deduct this proportionately across all of the drawdown wrappers you’re taking income from.